peak050423/linkedin-scraper/README.md

 ## 📌 Overview

-LinkedIn Scraper is a tool that allows users to extract data from LinkedIn:
+LinkedIn Scraper is a web-based tool that allows users to extract data from LinkedIn:

 1. **Company Followers Scraper** – Extract followers of a LinkedIn company page.
 2. **Post Likers Scraper** – Get a list of users who liked a specific LinkedIn post.

-This tool enables users to scrape LinkedIn data and download the results as a CSV file.
+This tool enables users to scrape LinkedIn data with a simple UI and download the results as a CSV file.
 Built with:

+- **Frontend:** HTML, CSS, JavaScript (No jQuery, pure JS)
-- **Backend:** Python
+- **Backend:** Flask (Python)
 - **Data Output:** CSV file download

 ---